susisu/est-ocaml/README.md

 $ awk '{ sqsum += $1 ** 2; sum += $1 } END { print sqrt((sqsum - sum * sum / NR) / (NR - 1)) }' sample.dat
 3
 ```
-One can write a Python or R script to use off-the-shelf functions for such calculations, but one basically needs to write some extra instructions, import libraries, read files, parse data, print, etc. for evaluating just one-line expression.
+One can write Python or R scripts to use off-the-shelf functions for such calculations, but one basically needs to write some extra instructions (import libraries, read files, parse data, print, etc.) for evaluating just one-line expression.
 Who wants?

 *est* is designed to solve these problems.
-It has basic mathematical functions (enough for me) and does not have verbose read and print instructions.
+It provides some basic mathematical functions (enough for me) and does not have verbose read and print instructions.
 ``` console
 $ est '$0 + 2 * $1' sample.dat
 5